Paper Tiger Blog

 Collections – Do you own collections that others may not know the value?
 Use Paper Tiger to identify your special possessions & anything you would like to remember.
 This is great for insurance inventories.
 Some people also print out an inventory of what they own & give it to family members so that duplicates are not bought!

-There are so many great ways you can use the Paper Tiger software that I’m breaking the thoughts into 3 articles!
+There are so many great ways you can use Paper Tiger software that I’m breaking the thoughts into 3 articles!
 Pick out the ones that work the best for you.
 What have you used Paper Tiger for?
 Tweet me at @StephCalahan and let me know.

 The Many uses of The Paper Tiger (Part 2 of 3)